cucumber/docs/content/cucumber/checking-assertions.md

 end
 ```

-If you'd like to configure RSpec, you'll need to also add the `rspec-core` gem
+If you want to configure RSpec, you'll need to also add the `rspec-core` gem
 to your `Gemfile`.
 Then, you can add to your `features/support/env.rb`
 configuration, such as: